MaherMuhtadi/Space-Invaders/README.md

 </div>

 ## Description
 This is a simple version of the Space Invaders game programmed with Python using the [PyGame](https://www.pygame.org/docs/) library.
-The game can only run on the Windows OS.

 PyGame is a set of Python modules that simplifies 2-D game development for beginners.
 I used this project as a means to explore the capabilities of this library and learn the basics of game development.
 As an experimental project, I did not attempt to modularise my code.